Published: November 15, 2023

 auto_create_group On

-• You can use an [OUTPUT] clause to export logs to a bunch of storage backends supported by Fluent Bit.
+• Output flexibility: Use [OUTPUT] clauses to export to various storage backends supported by Fluent Bit

 volumes: